Teenage Mutant Ninja Turtles: 1990s: First films, franchise expansion and commercial peak

-The early 1990s saw the commercial peak of the franchise.
+The franchise reached its commercial peak in the early 1990s.
 The first Turtles film was released in 1990, featuring costumes designed by Jim Henson's Creature Shop.
 It was based more closely on the comic than the animated series, with a darker tone.
-It was the fourth-highest-grossing film of 1990 and the highest-grossing independent film at that point, earning more than US$200 million worldwide.
-A sequel, The Secret of the Ooze, was released the following year.
+It was the fourth-highest-grossing film of 1990 and broke the record for the highest-grossing independent film, earning more than US$200 million worldwide.

+A second film, The Secret of the Ooze, was released in 1991.
 With a rushed production and a lighter tone, it received weaker reviews and was less successful at the box office.
-Teenage Mutant Ninja Turtles III (1993) was aimed at the Japanese market, the largest foreign market for US films at the time, but failed to see release there and saw weaker reviews and sales.
+Teenage Mutant Ninja Turtles III (1993) was aimed at the Japanese market, the largest foreign market for US films at the time, but failed to see release there and had weaker reviews and sales.

-In 1990, a stage musical, Coming Out of Their Shells, featuring the Turtles as a rock band, played 40 shows across the United States.
+In 1990, a stage musical featuring the Turtles as a rock band, Coming Out of Their Shells, played 40 shows across the United States.
 The musical was sponsored by Pizza Hut and promoted with an appearance on The Oprah Winfrey Show.
 A soundtrack album and VHS were released.
 After the animated series ended, a live-action television series, Ninja Turtles: The Next Mutation, was created in 1997 with Saban Entertainment.
 It introduced a fifth, female turtle, Venus de Milo.
-The series was canceled after one season; Laird later said it was the only licensed Turtles project he "truly regrets".
+The series was canceled after one season.
+Eastman later said he "liked the show that we did for Saban" while Laird said it was the only licensed Turtles project he "truly regrets".